Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Acknowledgements

-{\bf Acknowledgements:} The author was visiting The University of Chicago while this research was carried out, supported by the China Scholarship Council, and he thanks Carlos E. Kenig for fruitful discussion on this work.
-The author also thanks Quan Zheng for some helpful discussion on related topics.
+The author was visiting The University of Chicago (from Huazhong University of Science and Technology, supported by the China Scholarship Council,) while this research was carried out, and he thanks Carlos E. Kenig for fruitful discussion on this work.
+The author also thanks Quan Zheng for some helpful discussion on related topics, and the anonymous referee for the advice on the exposition of this manuscript.